ion2s-gmbh/vbox/README.md

 ## Usage
 1. Clone this Repository
+1. Copy the `configure/box.sample.yml` file to on of the following places:
+    1. `../box.yml` (recommended if vbox is embedded (e.g. as a submodule) into a project)
+    1. `box.yml` (recommended if vbox is used as a new and fresh git repo)
+    1. `configure/box.yml` (recommended for development)
+1. Adjust the setting in `box.yml`
 1. Run `vagrant up`

 You can enable/disable certain provisioning scripts in the Vagrantfile and run `vagrant provision`